enzo-project/enzo-e/README.md

-   numerical simulations to address current scientific questions in astrophysics and cosmology, including star formation, molecular cloud turbulence, interstellar medium, galaxy formation, integlactic medium, formation of the first stars and galaxies, galaxy clusters, and cosmic reionization.
+   numerical simulations to address current scientific questions in astrophysics and cosmology, including star formation, molecular cloud turbulence, interstellar medium, galaxy formation, interglactic medium, formation of the first stars and galaxies, galaxy clusters, and cosmic reionization.
 The Cello AMR framework can be used independently of Enzo-P, thus enabling researchers in other scientific fields to develop AMR applications capable of